-Pay Dates: Pay dates are every other Friday.
+Pay Dates: Pay dates are bi-weekly.
 The first pay date is dependent upon the date the work authorization was turned into payroll, your starting date, and when hours for the pay period are submitted.
 Payment for Lump Sum positions will be dependent on when the work authorization is turned in, when the work is performed, and when the Supervisor submits the payment form to the Payroll Office.

 Direct Deposit can be set up for either checking or savings accounts at any bank, in any state.
 Direct deposit stays in effect until a stop notice is turned into the payroll office or you have had no pay for seven months.
 If you change or close an account, notify the payroll office before the account is officially closed at the bank to be sure there are no earnings in transit.